 Molly Fillmore made her solo operatic debut with the Washington National Opera at the Kennedy Center Opera House while a sophomore at American University.
 By the time she had completed her Master's Degree, she had appeared in seven roles (including a principal role in the zarzuela El Gato Montes) with the Washington National Opera and as a soloist in numerous concerts at the Kennedy Center Concert Hall.
 She graduated magna cum laude from American University in Washington, D.C., and holds a Master of Music degree from University of Maryland, where she studied with Dominic Cossa.

-Alongside her singing activities, Molly Fillmore has long been an active pedagogue, adjudicator, and clinician.
+Alongside her singing activities, Molly Fillmore has long been an active pedagogue.
 While pursuing her Master's degree, she began her teaching career as a voice teacher for St. Alban's School and the National Cathedral School in Washington, D.C..
 She has taught voice at the university level since 2004, first at Michigan State University, and since 2014, at University of North Texas.
-She is based in the Dallas-Fort Worth area.
+She is based in the Dallas-Fort Worth metroplex.